St John's College (Johannesburg)

-St John's College is an Independent Anglican day and boarding boys' school situated in Houghton Estate in the city of Johannesburg in the Gauteng province of South Africa.
-It was founded in 1898 and comprises five schools: College, Preparatory, Pre-Preparatory and The Bridge Nursery, as well as a co-educational Sixth Form.
-St John's College is a member of the ISASA.
+St John's College is a private Anglican day and boarding school situated in Houghton Estate in Johannesburg, South Africa.
+It was founded in 1898, by Rev. John Darragh, and comprises five schools: College, Preparatory, Pre-Preparatory and The Bridge Nursery, as well as a co-educational sixth form.
+St John's College is a member of the Independent Schools Association of Southern Africa.